HubbleCommand/OS-SDGP-G13/README.md

       -GPS location of device\
       -Orientation of device\
       -Additional descriptive tags in the Image Description tag\
+\
+Remaining objectives:\
+-sending images to a server, to be uploaded daily to Zooniverse

+Create a server:\
+-hosted on a Pi\
+-written in Python\
+-analyses tags and puts images with similar tags in the same data set(s)\
+\
+While a server exists, all functionalities remain to be added.

 ## Progress
 Camera functionalities completed along with EXIF tags